jmgav03/jmgav03/README.md

 ### 📓 Github Notes:
-# Reference documentation of errors or problems encountered while using github, and countermeasures done to solve and proceed
+<sub> Reference documentation of errors or problems encountered while using github, and countermeasures done to solve and proceed </sub>
 -